 On the other hand, City Plaza Espresso Cafe is another cafe which might tempt coffee lovers and equally those seeking a cold glass of white in the evening.
 Situated besides the serene Ada Ryan Gardens and the Whyalla Foreshore, the cafe is highly comfortable and serves fresh juices as well as hot drinks.
 A variety of meals are also available in this alfresco-style cafe.
 You might also like to try Whisk Away – a homely spot that reflects owner Elpida’s passion for baking.
 Treat yourself to cakes, tarts and meringues here.

 Family friendly Breeze Bistro is a popular restaurant in Whyalla that caters for visitors and locals on a daily basis.
 Creative, fresh and flavourful food here across a broad menu makes this spot an easy choice during a Weekend Escape to Whyalla.
 For something special, Percy’s on Playford Restaurant and Bar is a modern Australian style restaurant serving quality meats and local seafood.
 Fresh local produce is the secret to their delicious menu.

 Winter Wine Offer

-This winter the Whyalla Playford will be offering a free bottle of Penfolds wine for those who book direct on the hotel website.
-For more information about this Winter Wine Offer and to find out which other hotels in South Australia will be taking part in this deal, click here.
+Whyalla Playford is offering a free bottle of Penfolds wine for those who book direct on the hotel website.
+For more information about this wine offer and to find out which other hotels in South Australia will be taking part in this deal, click here.